Codecademy/docs/content/git/concepts/pull-requests/pull-requests.md

 The prerequisites for creating a PR and contributing to are:

-1. Fork the project
+1. Fork the project.
-2. Clone the forked repository to local machine
+2. Clone the forked repository to local machine.
-3. Create, and switch into, a new branch
+3. Create, and switch into, a new branch.
-4. Add, commit, and push the changes back to repository
+4. Add, commit, and push the changes back to repository.

 With the newly added changes pushed, open the web page of the repository.
 There should be a button that says "Create Pull Request" placed somewhere, similar to the image below.